SidhuSaab13/oop-used-cars-inventory/README.md

 INFO-B 211 — Assignment 1: Object Oriented Programming
 Purpose

 The purpose of this project is to practice Object Oriented Programming (OOP) in Python by modeling a used-car inventory system.
-We use a real dataset of used cars (USA_cars_dataset.csv from Kaggle) to build classes for cars and sellers, and then interact with the data through a simple menu program.
+We use a real dataset of used cars (USA_cars_dataset.csv from Kaggle) to build classes for cars and sellers, then interact with the data through a simple menu-driven program.

 Learning Goals